CloudSlang/CloudSlang.github.io/app/markdowns/developer.md

 ###Embed CloudSlang in a Java Application
 Follow the directions below or download a ready-made [sample project](https://github.com/meirwah/test-slang-embedded).

-1. Add the score and SLANG dependencies to the project's pom.xml file in the `<dependencies>` tag.
+1. Add the score and CloudSlang dependencies to the project's pom.xml file in the `<dependencies>` tag.
   ```xml
   <dependency>
       <groupId>io.openscore</groupId>